China triggers $75 billion tariff hike despite Trump delay | DW | 23.08.2019

 Although Washington postponed a new round of tariffs on Chinese exports, Beijing has targeted US cars, oil and food.
-There's no end in sight to the year-long trade spat that has slowed the global economy.
+President Donald Trump went on a Twitter tirade after the Chinese announcement.

 China on Friday ignored Washington's apparent pause in a yearlong trade dispute by threatening to impose tariffs on $75 billion of US goods.